SkoolNotes/Taproot/2021BIO201/KBhBIO101CellCycle.md

 The spindle apparutus now disassembles; the microtubuals are broken down futher into monomers that will eventually construct the exoskeleton of the new cells.

-Animals: **Cytokinesis**
+**Cytokinesis**
-The cleavage furrow deepends even more and extends to the point where the two cells fully seperate.
+In animals... the cleavage furrow deepends even more and extends to the point where the two cells fully seperate.
+In plants... because there's no actin fibers to constrict the cell wall (it's too hard), vescles between the new cells form that pads out the twe newly-formed cells called the "cell plate."

 ## Features of the Cell Cycle